Azure/ResourceModules/docs/wiki/ModulesDesign.md

 In this folder we recommend to place the child-resource-template alongside a ReadMe (that can be generated via the `.github\workflows\scripts\Set-ModuleReadMe.ps1` script) and optionally further nest additional folders for it's child-resources.

-The parent template should reference all it's child-templates to allow for an end to end deployment experience while allowing any user to also reference 'just' the child-resource itself.
+The parent template should reference all it's direct child-templates to allow for an end to end deployment experience while allowing any user to also reference 'just' the child-resource itself.
 In the case of the SQL-server example the server template would reference the database module and encapsulate it it in a loop to allow for the deployment of n-amount of databases.
 For example

 ```Bicep
 @description('Optional.
 The databases to create in the server')